emmawalshdev/living-landscapes/README.md

 The company logo was generated on [Canva](https://www.canva.com/).

 ### Acknowledgments
-* I would like to thank my Code Institute mentor, for his support and guidance throughout this project.
+* I would like to thank my Code Institute mentor, Gerard McBride for his support and guidance throughout this project.